 Jessica-Rose worked for the Oklahoma Department of Mental Health and Substance Abuse Services where she served as a field representative for an Opioid Overdose Epidemic.
 In this position she traveled the state educating first responders and community members on Opioid Overdoses and the use of Naloxone/Narcan.
 She received the Building Excellent Services Together (BEST) pen.

-Jessica-Rose works with SAMSHA’s SMVF Technical Assistance center, leading Mayor and Governor Challenges across the US in developing and executing plans to save the lives of Service members, Veterans, and their Families.
+Jessica-Rose worked with SAMSHA’s SMVF Technical Assistance center, leading Mayor and Governor Challenges across the US in developing and executing plans to save the lives of Service members, Veterans, and their Families.
+Her areas of focus were; lethal means safety with an emphasize on education teams about the gap in overdoses ruled as suicide, the big F in smvF being about families/caregivers involvement, and advocating for mortality review committees.

 I love people!
 My passions is making people feel like they belong.
 Suicide Prevetion is not what I went to college for but it is a passion that fell into my life.
 As a child I did not have many friends and I know first hand what it feels like to be alone.
 I never want anyone to have to feel like they are alone in this world.
 Life is hard as it is.
 We don’t need to make it harder by lack of compassion, understanding, and empathy.
 My life’s ambition is to leave a lasting legacy that empowers others to see and be the positive change that inspires and emboldens the world to flourish in kind.